-If you aren't offered a screening test, ask your health visitor, local audiology department or GP to arrange an appointment, or contact your local newborn hearing screening service.
+If you're not offered a screening test, ask your health visitor, local audiology department or GP to arrange an appointment, or contact your local newborn hearing screening service.

-The test is called the automated otoacoustic emission (AOAE) test.
+The newborn hearing test is called the automated otoacoustic emission (AOAE) test.
 It takes just a few minutes.

 A small soft-tipped earpiece is placed in your baby's ear and gentle clicking sounds are played.

-It's not always possible to get clear responses from the first test.
-This happens with lots of babies, and doesn't always mean your baby has a permanent hearing loss.
+It's not always possible to get clear responses from the 1st test.
+This happens with lots of babies, and does not always mean your baby has permanent hearing loss.